Brandanneal/binmaster/README.md

 # binmaster
 binmaster-bot

+I can't upload the entire assembly of files to the repository, download the release https://github.com/Jenazzz/binmaster/releases

 This is the latest version of the binmaster-bot crack, namely 1.8.6.

 Crack updates will not go out on it, it took a lot of time to reverse and bypass the server part of the sockets.
 If a global update is released, only then, by order, I will update the crack for $ 15